-Head, U. S. Naval Communication System, with Headquarters Activity in Washington, D. C., is established to operate, coordinate and administer operation of Naval Communication System.
+Head, U.S. Naval Communication System, with Headquarters Activity in Washington, DC, is established to operate, coordinate and administer operation of Naval Communication System.

-Navy completes cutover to automatic teletypewriter switching (82B1) in continental U. S. with the addition of automatic switching stations at Cheltenham, Md., Norfolk, Va., Stockton, Calif., and San Diego, (continued) Calif., resulting in disestablishment of Naval Communications units at Charleston, S. C., and New Orleans, The new automatic switching system serves 236 La. stations in the basic network and connects 85 stations with Trenton, N. J., on a 5,000-mile semiautomatic network.
+Navy completes cutover to automatic teletypewriter switching (82B1) in continental U.S. with the addition of automatic switching stations at Cheltenham, MD., Norfolk, VA., Stockton, CA., and San Diego, CA, resulting in disestablishment of Naval Communications units at Charleston, SC., and New Orleans, LA.
+The new automatic switching system serves 236 stations in the basic network and connects 85 stations with Trenton, NJ on a 5000-miles semiautomatic network.

-Navy commences operational testing of radioteletypewriter circuit between Washington, D. C. and Hawaii, using the moon as a passive relay station.
+Navy commences operational testing of radio teletypewriter circuit between Washington, DC and Hawaii, using the moon as a passive relay station.

-International protection is given to use of 1400-1427 MCS, Hydrogen Line, for radio astronomy, as proposed by Dr. John P. Hagen of Naval Research Laboratory.
+International protection is given to use of 1400-1427 MHZ, Hydrogen Line, for radio astronomy, as proposed by Dr. John P. Hagen of Naval Research Laboratory.

-As a result of the January, 1959 report of the Committee on Organization of the Department of the Navy (the Franke Report), Director, Naval Communications becomes the Assistant Chief of Naval Operations (Communications)/ Director, Naval Communications.
+As a result of the January 1959 report of the Committee on Organization of the Department of the Navy (the Franke Report), Director, Naval Communications becomes the Assistant Chief of Naval Operations (Communications)/Director Naval Communications.